iKittyCode/scrambler/README.md

 node index.js

 ```
-If your on a unix system then You can use my install.sh script
+If your on a unix system then You can use my install.sh script which will install and run the program.